VODGroup/AccessibilityDocumentation/Sources/iOSAccessibilityHandbook/iOSAccessibilityHandbook.docc/Pages/Introduction/AccessibilityFeatures/AccessibilityFeatures.md

 @Image(source: features-list, alt: "")

-In this book we're not going to take a precise look at each of them separately, but there are features that have to be thoroughly researched to understand the accessibility of iOS.
+In this book we're not going to take a precise look at each of them separately, but there are features that have to be thoroughly researched to understand the **accessibility of iOS** in general.

 @Links(visualStyle: detailedGrid) {
     - <doc:VoiceOver>